• Instruments

 You may wonder: Is it hard to play the ukulele?

-Learning how to play the ukulele is not difficult, but it would take a longer time if you don’t have some of the basic knowledge about the instrument.
+Learning how to play the ukulele is not difficult, but it would take a longer time if you don’t have some of basic knowledge about the instrument.

-I have been studying ukulele for about 6 years and currently, my skill has been improved a lot.
+I have been studying ukulele for about 6 years and currently, my skill has improved a lot.

 There are several ukulele beginner mistakes I realized that I should have known from the beginning.